Abd-allah-Mohamed/Manara-Cloud-Architecture/README.md

 ---

 ### 2️⃣ Write the Lambda Function
-- Implement your image processing logic (e.g., using [Pillow](https://pillow.readthedocs.io/) for Python).
+- Implement your image processing logic (using [Pillow](https://pillow.readthedocs.io/) for Python).
 - Make sure your code:
   - Reads the image from the source bucket.
   - Processes it (resize, compress, etc.).